slugiscool99/Adams-Security-Checklist/README.md

 These are absolute basics you need to think about when building an API

 ### Client requests
 Never make sensitive requets (especially those involving secrets or API keys) from the client.
 Always go through the server and assume any API exposed to the client can be programatically accessed by anyone.
+Don't make database changes directly from the client, have that go through an endpoint first.
+Make sure you log everything so you can detect suspicious activity.

 ### Authentication
 Use a third party authentication provider if possible.
 If you have to use your own authentication, use JWT tokens and use a popular reputable library to manage them.
 Choose a good secret to prevent [brute forcing](https://github.com/brendan-rius/c-jwt-cracker).
+If you use phone numbers, [check if the number is virtual](https://www.twilio.com/lookup).
+If you use emails, validate the email (it's not a disposable domain, it's deliverable, etc).

 ### Authorization (IDOR issues)
 Ensure that an authenticated user only has access to their own resources.
 Using a UUID as an object identifier and hoping users won't be able to guess other users' resource names is not a valid method of preventing unauthorized access.